-On December 20, 2021, MDH published a Notice of Completion of Annual Health Care Quality Measures Rule Review in the State Register.
-Because it did not make significant changes to reporting requirements for physician clinics and hospitals, and to ease administrative burdens during the statewide response to the COVID-19 pandemic, MDH did not promulgate the Rule for the 2022 reporting year and, in its place, issued technical guidance.
+On December 19, 2022, MDH published a Notice of Completion of Annual Health Care Quality Measures Rule Review in the State Register.
+Because it did not make significant changes to reporting requirements for physician clinics and hospitals, and to ease administrative burdens, MDH did not promulgate the rule for the 2023 reporting year and, in its place, issued technical guidance.

 In parallel, as directed by the Minnesota Legislature, MDH has been developing a measurement framework in collaboration with a broad group of stakeholders.
 This framework will inform future measure set updates.

 The standardized set of quality measures includes the measures for which the Department directly collects data, as well as a broader set for which health plans may require providers to submit data.
 The Commissioner of Health established these measures in Minnesota Rules, chapter 4654, and is required to review them on an annual basis.

 Recommendations must address how addition, removal, or modification of a quality measure relates to one or more of the following criteria:

 - the magnitude of the individual and societal burden imposed by the clinical condition being measured by the quality measure, including disability, mortality and economic costs;

 - the extent of the gap between current practices and evidence-based practices for the clinical condition being measured by the quality measure, and the likelihood that the gap can be closed and conditions improved through changes in clinical processes;